Institute on Taxation and Economic Policy (ITEP)

 New Jersey

-Faced with an estimated $1.5 billion revenue shortfall next year, lawmakers are considering revenue-raising proposals.
+• Lawmakers are considering revenue raising proposals.
 A coalition is organizing to ensure the state’s wealthiest residents and big corporations pay their fair share with a proposal to raise $1 billion with new and higher tax rates on those with incomes over $2 million, $5 million, and $10 million, with rates set at 12 percent, 13 percent, and 14 percent, respectively.
 Meanwhile, conversations around property tax cuts continue.

 New Mexico

-- In her state address, Gov. Michelle Lujan Grisham called for eliminating gross receipts tax on medical services and asked the legislature to approve $150 million in tax credits to help support industries like quantum computing and fusion technology.
-Otherwise, the state may revisit recent conversations about alcohol and gas tax increases.
-And will likely debate and determine next steps on federal conformity.
+• In her state address, Gov. Michelle Lujan Grisham called for eliminating gross receipts tax on medical services and asked the legislature to approve $150 million in tax credits to help support industries like quantum computing and fusion technology.

 New York

-Gov. Kathy Hochul’s executive budget and state address contained little new on the tax front.
+• Gov. Hochul’s executive budget and state address contained little news on the tax front.
 Progressive tax policies enacted during previous administrations, combined with a surging stock market, have created reserves that allow the budget to remain in balance in the short-term while funding the first two years of a major child care expansion (alongside New York City Mayor Zohran Mamdani) as well as other priorities.
-Other tax items include extending a temporary corporate surcharge, opting in to the federal “no tax on tips” tax cuts, and enhancing the state’s child and dependent care credit.
-The budget also raises about $1.4 billion a year by decoupling from some of last year’s federal business tax breaks.
-And there are ongoing campaigns in the state to raise additional progressive revenue.

-Meanwhile, in NYC, Mayor Mamdani won the mayorship campaigning on affordability issues.
+• In NYC, Mayor Mamdani won the mayorship campaigning on affordability issues.
 His proposals would tax the city’s wealthiest people and corporations to pay for universal childcare and free buses.
+Democrats in both houses will include income tax increases on high-income households in their budget proposals to be unveiled next week, aligning them with New York City Mayor Zohran Mamdani and statewide public opinion.
+Gov. Hochul has so far rejected the idea.

 North Carolina

-- The state continues to operate without a balanced budget.
-State revenues are not keeping pace with current projected spending, resulting in a $3.5 billion projected revenue shortfall in less than 3 years.
-However, continuing a decade-long tax-cutting spree, both individual and corporate income tax rates continue to be reduced, with the corporate income tax expected to be fully eliminated by 2030.
-Public support for rolling back tax cuts, a millionaires tax, and mansion tax are building support as residents face steeply reduced public services.
+• The state continues to operate without a balanced budget.
+State revenues are not keeping pace with current projected spending.
+However, continuing a decade-long tax cutting spree, both individual and corporate income tax rates continue to be reduced, with the corporate income tax expected to be fully eliminated by 2030.
+Public support for rolling back these tax cuts and enacting a millionaire’s tax and a mansion tax is building support as residents face steeply reduced public services.

 North Dakota